Welcome to the minefield that is liquor licensing and compliance in Australia! There are many rules, and just as many exceptions…

 NOTE: Make sure when you’re getting a certificate, that it has the qualification numbers SITHFAB002 noted on it.

 Now you need to get another one as NSW will only accept NSW accredited RSA’s.
 To do this, you must either sit the course in person or via the NSW online training course here.
-There are others but we recommend this one.
-(Again, use the coupon code ‘bsc5’ for $5 off.)

 This can only be done IN PERSON with the card itself taking up to 3 weeks to be delivered.
 However, you are covered by the certificate in the meantime (up to 3 months from issue).